siglens/siglens-docs/docs/installation/docker.md

 # Docker

 This page will show you how you can run SigLens as a Docker Container.
-We have created a installation script which will simplify the process.
+We have created an installation script which will simplify the process.

 ## Installing Docker

-If you are running on Ubuntu or a Red Hat based Linux distribution, you can skip this step.
+If you are running on Ubuntu or a Red Hat-based Linux distribution, you can skip this step.
 We have created a script that will automatically install and set up Docker for you.

 If you are running on any other Linux Distribution or MacOS, you will need to set up [Docker](https://www.docker.com/) manually